 “ You were about to say zombies weren’t you?”
 Allen asked, his face pinched.

-Jared nodded slowly “it’s as good a description of them as any, and more accurate too” Jared replied with a shrug of his thick shoulders.
+Jared nodded slowly, “it’s as good of a description of them as any, and more accurate too” Jared replied with a shrug of his thick shoulders.

 This was Allen’s home and place of business.
 The only place he had left after his wife had died six years ago.
 He didn’t plan on going anywhere.
 Jared didn’t argue, he already felt like the clock was running down and he really didn’t want to be here when the buzzer sounded.